qtli/COMP7607-Fall2023/assignments/A1/README.md

 ## Important Dates:
 - Assignment release: September 26, 2023
-- Test file release: Octorber 17, 2023
+- Test file release: October 17, 2023
-- Submission deadline: Octorber 23, 2023, 06:00am (Late submissions will not be graded.)
+- Submission deadline: October 23, 2023, 06:00am (Late submissions will not be graded.)

 ## Submission
 You should submit the **UniversityNumber.ipynb** file and final prediction file  **UniversityNumber.test.out** of Section 2 to moodle.